fjquirante/automatic-bamboo-hr/README.md

 # automatic-bamboo-hr
-Chrome plugin for entering timesheet hours in bamboo automatically
+Chrome plugin for entering timesheet hours in bamboo in just one click

 # How to install it